soniacweb/potterworld/README.md

 We accessed spells, and 'types' from `this.state` syntax.

+Individual `Character`, `Spells`, and `House History` pages also required a classical React component that displayed each character/spell/house history by their unique ID key.
+This allows the user to view more information about the respective subjects that they have clicked on the `House Sort` index page.

 # Wins

+- My biggest win was incorporating the `Sorting Hat` page for th novelty of it.

 - I like the overall look of the app.
 We wanted to stick with old-school looking illustrations, a nod to the books rather than the movies.

 - Retrieving different types of data from the API and exploring it using different combination of urls.
 The excercise helped me better understand how APIs work.
 Explored the use of Bulma, and CSS animation combination.